ddiLab/SageEdu/microphone/setup.md

 3. If the light is red, press the button at the base of the microphone to activate it
     1. Use this button to mute and unmute the microphone

+4. To check that it works well, go into System Settings > Sound > Input and make sure that the microphone is one of the options (listed as JOUNIVO JV601)

+5. Click on the microphone and check the input level by talking into the microphone

+6. If the microhpone is working then when the led is green, the microhpone is picking up noise.
+When it's red, the microhpone is not picking up noise

+<h2>Software for recording and playing sound</h2>

-4. On the Nano, install the `sounddevice` module by running the following command:
+1. On the Nano, install the `sounddevice` module by running the following command:
   `python3 -m pip install sounddevice`

-5. Install the `scipy` library by running the following command:
+2. Install the `scipy` library by running the following command:
   `python3 -m pip install scipy`

-  <h2>The microphone is all set up now and ready for you to use!</h2>
+  <h3>The microphone is all set up now and ready for you to use!</h3>

   See `microphone/recordingWavFiles.ipynb` for more information on the microphone including how to interact with it using Python.